I Like To Move It -- Computation Instead of Data in the Brain: Results

 \subsection{Quality of the approximation}

-For this test, we change the simulation setup significantly.
-Firstly, we simulate only 32 neurons, distributed to 32 MPI ranks (i.e., every rank is responsible for one neuron)---this forces the neurons to only connect to neurons belonging to other MPI ranks, thus fully using our approximation of spikes.
-Secondly, we simulate 200,000 steps, having 2000 updates in connectivity.
-We set the target activity of the neurons to 0.7 and the growth rates of the synaptic elements to 0.001.
-This results in the neurons wanting 22--23 synapses.
-Lastly, we also give the neurons a background activity from $\mathcal{N}(5,1)$ to stimulate them enough so they grow synaptic elements (see~\cite{Butz2013} for a deeper discussion of this choice; same background activity in both simulations).
+For this test, we significantly modify the simulation setup.
+First, we simulate only 32 neurons distributed across 32 MPI ranks (one neuron per rank)---this forces neurons to connect only to neurons on other ranks, fully utilizing our spike approximation.
+Second, we simulate 200,000 steps with 2000 connectivity updates.
+We set neurons' target activity to 0.7 and synaptic element growth rates to 0.001.
+This causes neurons to seek 22--23 synapses.
+Finally, we provide neurons with background activity from $\mathcal{N}(5,1)$ to sufficiently stimulate them for synaptic element growth (see~\cite{Butz2013} for a deeper discussion of this choice; same background activity in both simulations).

-Figure~\ref{fig:quality} shows the calcium concentrations for both the standard way of transmitting neuron spikes and our proposed way of approximating the spikes via a firing frequency.
-The initial phase is similar for both simulations: After the background activity lifts the neurons to approximately 0.4 calcium, they start growing synapses.
-They overshoot their target activity, prune some synapses, and then try to achieve the target activity.
-We see the same fluctuations in both simulations.
-Using the default way of transferring the neuron spikes leaves one neuron out---just because the other neurons have largely connected among themselves and there is no vacant axon of another neuron to connect to its dendrite.
-In a larger simulation, this is very unlikely to happen, and thus poses no concern to us.
+Figures~\ref{fig:error:old} and~\ref{fig:error:new} show calcium concentrations for both the standard spike transmission method and our proposed frequency-based spike approximation.
+The initial phases are similar for both simulations: After background activity raises neurons to approximately 0.4 calcium, they begin growing synapses.
+They overshoot the target activity, prune some synapses, and then attempt to reach the target activity.
+We observe the same fluctuations in both simulations.
+Every 50,000 steps, we also plot the variation of calcium values to across the neurons.
+For both the old and the new algorithm, the median lies around 0.70--the target value.
+For the new algorithm, the algorithm has a larger inter-quartile range in steps 100,000 and 150,000---a lower one at step 200,000, but with an outlier.
+Overall, the results of our proposed algorithm are comparable to those of the old algorithm in terms of statistical variation.